dgreenfi/hw2/README.md

 The system both sends out an alert when a threshold for each city is reached as well as maintains a state of whether that alert has already been triggered.
 In a more sophisticad system, it would be good to add a buffer to reset the state of each city require a time based cooling period or a percentage below threshold to be hit.

 ###3.
 Output to a public channel
 The system posts back to a twitter channel.
-That channel is viewable here: <src>https://twitter.com/SuperHappyBot</src>
+That channel is viewable here: <src Twitter Bot>https://twitter.com/SuperHappyBot</src>.
+With more data, I beleive this indicator could be a good local weather indicator to help identify areas that are sunny or rainy.
+This may not be possible for public consumers, but internal social network engineers have location data for all records.